Meeting Your Child’s Dentistry Needs in Herriman and Daybreak

 Our dentists are certified to practice pediatric Sleep Dentistry.
 During the course of our pediatric dentistry practice, we have performed more than 15,000 oral sedations.
 Your child is our most important priority, and we can ensure quality care if or when sedation is needed.

-We provide four main sedation options at our Herriman Pediatric Dentistry Office.
+We provide four main sedation options at our Herriman Pediatric Dentistry in Utah.
 These options include: